bradford-hamilton/Ruby-On-Quails/guides/source/action_controller_overview.md

 Most likely your application is going to contain bugs or otherwise throw an exception that needs to be handled.
 For example, if the user follows a link to a resource that no longer exists in the database, Active Record will throw the `ActiveRecord::RecordNotFound` exception.

-Rails default exception handling displays a "500 Server Error" message for all exceptions.
+Quails default exception handling displays a "500 Server Error" message for all exceptions.
 If the request was made locally, a nice traceback and some added information gets displayed so you can figure out what went wrong and deal with it.
-If the request was remote Rails will just display a simple "500 Server Error" message to the user, or a "404 Not Found" if there was a routing error or a record could not be found.
+If the request was remote Quails will just display a simple "500 Server Error" message to the user, or a "404 Not Found" if there was a routing error or a record could not be found.
 Sometimes you might want to customize how these errors are caught and how they're displayed to the user.
-There are several levels of exception handling available in a Rails application:
+There are several levels of exception handling available in a Quails application:

 ### The Default 500 and 404 Templates